Black Folks Buttermilk Fried Chicken Recipe

 Ingredients

-• 3 cups buttermilk (Buttermilk = 3 cups of milk & 3 tablespoons of apple cider vinegar)
+• 3 cups buttermilk To make homemade buttermilk, use 3 cups of milk combined with 3 tablespoons of apple cider vinegar.
+Let it sit for 5 minutes.

 • 6-8 pieces chicken or one 3-pound chicken cut into pieces